eleblanc-ai/SweetPea/docs/back-end-functionality.md

             return "Invalid argument, expected a numeric type."

- ✏️ You can choose to [import functions](https://docs.python.org/3/tutorial/modules.html) into the Core Server, rather than writing them directly into `Server.py`.
+ ✏️ You can choose to [import functions](https://docs.python.org/3/tutorial/modules.html) into the core server, rather than writing them directly into `Server.py`.

 ## Mapping a URL path to the function